 Cedar Forests and Branches

 One of the most integral parts of the pinelands is its cedar forests (often called 'branches').
 These branches are very dense, containing Atlantic white cedar and many other species.
-Sourced by complex systems of water canals and channels, many more unique species are able to thrive in the pine barrens.
-While the majority of the pinelands consists of spaced out pitch pine trees and shrubs, the unique cedar forests are much denser, shadier, and damper.
-Although cedar forests only occupy a small percentage, its uniqueness really makes it stand out from the rest of the pine barrens.
+Sourced by complex systems of water canals and channels, many more unique species can thrive in the pine barrens.
+While the majority of the pinelands consists of spaced-out pitch pine trees and shrubs, the unique cedar forests are much denser, shadier, and damper.
+Although cedar forests occupy only a small percentage, their uniqueness really makes them stand out from the rest of the pine barrens.

 Cedar pond and forest